ddrohan/web-app-dev-labs/lab2/step_1.md

 # Objectives

 In this Lab, you will be required to build the next version of our Donation Case Study Web App, called **Donation 2.0**.
-We will build on the previous lab.
-So you can either use your own version of **Donation 1.0** or download the starter code  In this version we will just set up the 'links' we need in our app and introduce some basic **controllers** and **routes**.
+We will build on the previous lab, so you can either use your own version of **Donation 1.0** or download the starter code **[here](../zips/donationweb-1.0.solution.zip)**.
+In this version we will just set up the 'links' we need in our app and introduce some basic **controllers** and **routes**.

 On completion of this lab you'll be able to